What Is Forex Trading and How Does It Work?

 Pips and Lots | CFD Trading Meaning

-To have a full understanding of the CFD trading meaning is to know what a Pip and a Lot is.
+To fully understand the CFD trading meaning, you need to know what a pip and a lot are.
 These are key to answering 'how does currency trading work?' because they are used to measure the size and profitability of a trade.

 For most major currency pairs, a single 'pip' refers to the fourth decimal place or 0.0001.
 Let's use our CFD forex trading example and say you open a position on EUR/USD at 1.1000 and some time later, you decide to close that position at 1.1200, that is a 200 pip increase.
 So, the move from 1.1000 to 1.1200 represents a shift of 0.0200, because 0.0200 ÷ 0.0001 (one pip) = 200 pips.